How do babies and children sleep

-When we think about sleep, I mean really think about sleep, the images, and thoughts it conjures up, We can see how we have become accustomed to believe we have to teach our little ones to sleep and self soothe in order for us to get a decent nights sleep.
+When we think about sleep, I mean really think about how babies sleep, the images, and thoughts it conjures up, We can see how we have become accustomed to believe that we must train our little ones to sleep and self soothe in order for us to get a decent nights sleep.

 This is a relatively new idea that we have taken onboard as our truth.
-This truth we see requires us to disconnect from our children in order for them to learn independence.
-Just seeing that written sounds crazy, right?
-It kinda is!!
+The truth we see requires us to disconnect from our children in order for them to learn independence.

 How many of us have reflected on our childhood and remembered times when we were desperate for connection, for our parents to just “hear” us.